 Candidates must hold a high school diploma or its equivalent.
 Then, they must either complete an NHA-approved certification training program within a year before taking the exam or have at least one year's experience in medical reception.
 Recertification is necessary every two years.

 Medical receptionists work in hospitals, physicians' offices, clinics and other medical facilities.
 They greet patients, schedule appointments, keep medical records and check patients' insurance coverage.
-According to the U.S. Bureau of Labor Statistics (BLS), jobs for receptionists and information clerks, including medical receptionists, were expected to increase 14% from 2012-2022.
-On the other hand, employment of medical assistants was predicted to grow 29% during the same time frame (BLS).
+According to the U.S. Bureau of Labor Statistics (BLS), jobs for receptionists and information clerks, including medical receptionists, were expected to increase 10% from 2014-2024.
+On the other hand, employment of medical assistants was predicted to grow 23% during the same time frame.